 Elbow - One Day Like This

-There was a lot of music floating about after the London 2012 Olympics, but the song that charted highest after the closing ceremony?
-It was Emeli Sande's Read All About It, Pt.
+There was a lot of music linked to the London 2012 Olympics, but the song that charted highest after the closing ceremony was Emeli Sande's Read All About It, Pt.
 III. which hit Number 3.
-Clos behind was Elbow's One Day Like This, which shot up to Number 4 to gibe them their only Top 10 (bettering its previous peak of 35) after Guy Garvey's band performed it live during the final parade at Olympic Park.
+Close behind was Elbow's One Day Like This, which shot up to 4 to give them their only Top 10 after Guy Garvey's band performed it during the final parade at the Olympic Park.
 Interestingly, Elbow had composed the official theme for BBC's Olympic coverage that year.